It's a Pleasure (film): Production

 Sonja Henie had made nine pictures for 20th Century Fox ending with Wintertime.
 In December 1943 she signed a contract to make a movie for the newly formed International Pictures which was run by William Goetz who had been head of production at Fox briefly while Henie worked there.
 The film was to be part of International's initial slate of four pictures costing $5 million being distributed by RKO, the others being Casanova Brown, Belle of the Yukon and Once Off Guard.

 Bill Johnson had been in Something for the Boys and was borrowed from MGM; it was his screen debut.

 International leased two ice skating rinks, at Westwood Ice Garden and the Polar Palace in Hollywood.
 Filming started August 1, 1944.

 Michael O'Shea was cast in August 1944, borrowed from Hunt Stromberg.
-In late August Hedda Hopper announced that Henie was refusing to talk to producer David Lewis and was only talking to designed Don Loper.
+In late August Hedda Hopper announced that Henie was refusing to talk to producer David Lewis and was only talking to designer Don Loper.

 In November 1944 International announced they would make a second film with Henie, The Countess of Monte Cristo.
-It was not made for several years later, at Universal International.
+It was not made until several years later, at Universal International.